Louis Tomlinson: Personal life

 Tomlinson began dating Eleanor Calder in late 2011.
 They split in March 2015, reunited in early 2017, and broke up again in 2022, as announced in January 2023.
 In 2015, it was announced that Tomlinson was expecting a child with Briana Jungwirth, an American stylist.
 Their son Freddie was born in 2016.
 Tomlinson was in a relationship with American actress Danielle Campbell from November 2015 to December 2016.
 Tomlinson has been in a relationship with television personality Zara McDermott since early 2025, publicly confirming the romance via a social media post in August.

 In December 2016, Tomlinson's mother, Johannah Deakin, died of leukaemia at the age of 43.
 In March 2019, Tomlinson's sister Félicité died from an accidental overdose at the age of 18.

+He purchased a house in Hollywood Hills in 2016, and sold it for $6.4 million in 2020.
 As of 2020, Tomlinson resides in London.
-He purchased a house in Hollywood Hills in 2016, and sold it for $6.4 million in 2020.
+In November 2022, Tomlinson broke his upper right arm in a fall after a performance in New York.
+He underwent surgery, and his in-person promotional events that month were rescheduled for December.

+Since One Direction's conception, Tomlinson has been subject to rumours and speculation of a romantic relationship between him and bandmate Harry Styles by conspiracy theorists known as Larries.
+Tomlinson has denied the rumours on multiple occasions throughout the years, calling it that "biggest load of bullshit [he's] ever heard."

+Legal issues

 On 4 March 2017, an altercation at Los Angeles International Airport involving a paparazzo and aggressive fans waiting for Tomlinson resulted in the singer being detained by airport security.
 He was initially charged with a misdemeanour, and posted bail of $20,000 soon after.
 The matter was reportedly resolved by April 2017 and charges against Tomlinson were dropped.
 Tomlinson's lawyer Martin Singer said in a statement to Rolling Stone, "The paparazzi provoked and caused the altercation with Louis at the airport this morning.
 This is not the first or the last time that a paparazzi[sic] has created an altercation with a celebrity."
-In November 2022, Tomlinson broke his upper right arm in a fall after a performance in New York.
-He underwent surgery, and his in-person promotional events that month were rescheduled for December.
-Since One Direction's conception, Tomlinson has been subject to rumours and speculation of a romantic relationship between him and bandmate Harry Styles by conspiracy theorists known as Larries.
-Tomlinson has denied the rumours.